-Irvine, once Scotland's third ranked port, presents a treasure trove of information, memories, and contributions - rediscovering and recording the vibrant history and heritage of the Harbour area.
+Irvine was once Scotland's third ranked port.
+Here we present a treasure trove of information, memories, and contributions - rediscovering and recording the vibrant history and heritage of the Harbour area.

 Recent updates are listed on the latest news page.

 The photo shows cranes, the Ballyarnot (of Belfast) and John Kerr's trucks, in the 1950s.
 There were three cranes, one of which was steam.
 Cranemen were Francis Howie, Lauchland ('Lachie') McKinnon (a councillor), and, on the steam crane, 'Buffer' Thomson.
 The coal trade ended by 1954.

 The starting point is Robert Burns.
 In Irvine in 1781, aged 22, he met sea-captain Richard Brown - the first person to prompt Burns to consider publication.
 Burns responded.
 The Kilmarnock edition sold out in 1786.

 Irvine Harbourside Heritage has a similarly inspiring vision.
 The harbour was significant in the town's development, from commercial uses in the 19th c. to leisure attractions in the 21st.
 However, it has been a forgotten gem, with little to tell the local community or visitors about its history and its people.
 In 2012, the award of a Heritage Lottery Fund grant enabled progress.